Skip to main content Skip to local navigation

 • Any project addressing Indigeneity will be further reviewed by the Indigenous Advisory Circle.
 In keeping with principles of self-determination, the Circle has the right to veto projects related to Indigenous research.

-• The Connected Minds Training Committee will evaluate each application and provide a score out of 100.
+• Members of the Training Committee will independently evaluate each application and provide a score out of 100.
 Scores will be weighted based on the criteria below.

 • Once all applications are scored, the average for each application will be calculated and assigned an initial rank by the Connected Minds admin team.

-• The Training Committee will meet to discuss the scores and associated rankings (including incorporating the comments of the Indigenous Advisory Circle) and decide on the final ranking of the applications.
+• The Training Committee will meet to discuss the scores and strengths/weaknesses of the applications (including incorporating the comments of the Indigenous Advisory Circle).

 • All conflicts of interest will be declared at the beginning of each evaluation meeting.
 Committee members will not evaluate or discuss applications in which they appear as a supervisor, co-supervisor, or collaborator.
 If necessary, guest evaluators will be recruited to replace their expertise.

-• The Training Committee will provide recommendations on which applications to fund to the Connected Minds Leadership Committee for review and final approval (see below for details).
+• Recommendations on which applicants to fund based on the above processes will be presented to the Connected Minds Leadership Committee for review and final approval.

-• Results will be communicated approximately 8-weeks after the submission deadline.
+• Results will be communicated approximately 8-10 weeks after the submission deadline.

 Triage Stage: